Understanding Fairness in Software Engineering: Insights from Stack Exchange: Introduction

 \section{Introduction}

 Software practitioners encounter a range of problems at work.
 Some of these problems relate to their work, for example, incomplete requirements, software testing, and code-related problems \cite{Ragkhitwetsagul2022}.
 Other problems relate to human and social aspects, for example, personality clashes inhibiting collaboration~\cite{Capretz2014} and the need for improved customer relations and communications~\cite{Lenberg2015}.
 One such factor is fairness at work.
 Studies show that understanding fairness problems can improve software products that can indirectly impact software companies' profit \cite{Capretz2014}.
 German et al. \cite{German2018} developed a framework to study the perceptions of fairness in modern code reviews.
-Another study found differences between male and female practitioners when expressing sentiments during SE interactions and how their opinions differ based on the gender of the recipient indicating gender bias~\cite{Paul2019}.
+Another study found differences between male and female practitioners when expressing sentiments during Software Engineering (SE) interactions and how their opinions differ based on the gender of the recipient indicating gender bias~\cite{Paul2019}.
 Further, there are studies investigating the challenges women face in global software development teams~\cite{Trinkenreich2022} and in open source software development~\cite{Imtiaz2019}.

 While previous studies \cite{German2018, Paul2019, Trinkenreich2022, Imtiaz2019, Gunawardena2022DestructiveCI} have focused on specific issues related to fairness in SE, there remains a broader gap in the literature.
-Our study explores the overall concept of fairness and understanding the specific fairness-related concerns of software practitioners.
-We intend to align our understanding of fairness relating to human and social factors in SE with the established principles of Organizational Justice literature \cite{Colquitt2001}, a framework that has previously informed fairness exploration in SE work by German et al. \cite{German2018}.
+These studies highlight the potential for improving developer satisfaction and productivity through more fair work practices.
+Our study aims to explore the overall concept of fairness and understand the specific fairness-related concerns of software practitioners, providing a comprehensive view that builds on these previous insights.
+We align our understanding of fairness relating to human and social factors in SE by building upon the theoretical framework provided by Organizational Justice (OJ) literature \cite{Colquitt2001}, a framework that has previously informed fairness exploration in SE work by German et al. \cite{German2018}.
 Fairness refers to the perception that the practices, policies, and interactions within an organization are unbiased, and just \cite{Colquitt2001}.
-Fairness relating to human and social factors in SE encompass, for example, fair task allocation, respectful interactions, and clear communication within development teams to promote a fair and supportive work environment.
+Fairness relating to human and social factors in SE encompass, for example, fair task allocation, respectful interactions, and clear communication within engineering teams to promote a fair and supportive work environment.